Chart Color Schemes

 Household Composition

-Mooroobool features high concentrations of group households, with a higher-than-average median household size
+Mooroobool features high concentrations of group households, with a fairly typical median household size

-Family households constitute 68.8% of all households, including 26.0% couples with children, 26.1% couples without children, and 15.4% single parent families.
-Non-family households account for 31.2%, with lone person households at 26.6% and group households comprising 4.4%.
-The median household size is 2.5 people, larger than the Rest of Qld average of 2.4.
+Family households account for 68.8% of all households, including 26.0% couples with children, 26.1% couples without children, and 15.4% single parent families.
+Non-family households constitute the remaining 31.2%, with lone person households at 26.6% and group households comprising 4.4%.
+The median household size is 2.5 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households